FAQs Medical Nail Technician Program

 - has an available endorsement by a recognized and respected professional organization.

-The Medical Nail Technician Program accomplishes all these requirements for certifying nail technicians accomplished the skills important for working with patients/physicians.
+The Medical Nail Technician Program accomplishes all these requirements for certifying nail technicians to accomplish the skills important for working with patients/physicians.

-The MNT graduate can apply through reciprocity for the ACFAOM Clinical Podiatric Medical Assistant Certificate after completing the program.
+The MNT graduate can apply through reciprocity for the ACMFCE Clinical Podiatric Medical Assistant Certificate after completing the program.

-Who is the ACFAOM?
-The American College of Foot and Ankle Orthopedics and Medicine Society is an academic affiliate of the American Podiatric Medical Association.
-The graduate MNT is eligible through application for the credential Clinical Podiatric Medical Assistant.
-The CCPMA program does not have to be purchased or attended because the information for that credential is recognized as the ACFAOM as being in the MNT program.
-The difference lies in the addition of cosmetic information to the CMNT.
-For information, see www.acfaom.org.
+Who is the ACMFCE?
+The American College of Medical Foot Care and Esthetics (www.ACMFCE.org) is a national academic society of Podiatrists, MDs, DOs and other health professionals who advocate Higher National Standards for routine foot care.
+The graduate MNT is eligible through application for the Certified Clinical Podiatric Medical Assistant program or CCPMA.
+The CCPMA program does not have to be purchased or attended because the information for that credential is recognized by the ACMFCE as being in the MNT program.
+The difference lies in the addition of cosmetic information to the Certified Medical Nail Technicians program or C-MNT.
+For information, see www.acmfce.org.

-How do I acquire the additional certification by the ACFAOM?
-Go to www.acfaom.org and apply for the CCPMA certificate, as instructed.
-You will be directed to send them your signed Skill Log to prove an Internship, pay for the application and then take a 20 question bridge exam - the MNT Program contains the information.
-Upon passing the exam, the Clinical Podiatric Medical Assistant certificate will be awarded.
+How do I acquire the additional certification by the ACMFCE?
+Go to the CCPMA page to learn more.
+Apply for the CCPMA certificate, as instructed.
+You will be directed to send them your signed Skill Log to prove an Internship or sign up for the Virtual Internship Program (VIP) and pay for the application and then take a 20-question bridge exam - the MNT Program contains the information.
+Upon passing the exam, the Certified Clinical Podiatric Medical Assistant (CCPMA) certificate will be awarded.

 We understand that you may have many more questions.
 If so call 423-805-7966.